vanthao10a8/vanthao10a8-gmail.com/README.md

 Then, see how you changed day by day.
 I want to be a red in codefores.
 Let's see that I can or can't.

-Thank you for read this.
+Thank you for reading this.
     Thao